A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Evaluation

 The reduced level of replication in CbR, as expected, also interferes with the delivery delay.
 Fig.~\ref{Delay-results} presents the \textit{delay change} (in analogy to the delivery rate change) of CbR flavors.
-In the case of the Reality trace there is a limited delay increase.
-An easy way to explain this finding is to visualize replication as a process that delivers multiple copies to a destination through different paths.
+In the cases of the Reality and NCCU traces there is a limited delay increase.
+This increase is more notable when CnR is the baseline algorithm.
+However, even in this case, it can be considered acceptable if we keep in mind that CnR achieves low delay because of the excessive replication rate.
+An easy way to explain those findings is to visualize replication as a process that delivers multiple copies to a destination through different paths.
 Reducing replication is equivalent to pruning some paths.
 This delays the packet delivery unless none of the pruned paths is the shortest one in terms of delay, which is rather unlikely.
 To increase the probability that the shortest delay path will survive pruning, one should assign a high rank to the contacts that this path consists of.
 However, this responsibility lies with the utility metric and not the replication mechanism.
 Indeed, note that the delay increase is smaller when the utility metric takes into account connectivity aspects that are related to delay such as the frequency and the regularity of contacts (e.g. the SPM utility).
-In all other traces, except Reality, the impact of replication on the delay is negligible.
-An apparent reason is that all those traces are far more dense compared to Reality, i.e., the contact rate is higher.
+In all other traces, the impact of replication on the delay is negligible.
+An apparent reason is that all those traces are far more dense, i.e., the contact rate is higher.
 Therefore, denying a replication opportunity results in a smaller delay increase.
 Note that in some cases the delay of CbR in fact reduces.
-The decrease, which is minimal and statistically not important, is attributed to the statistical bias due to the lower delivery rate.
-This phenomenon is absent in the Reality trace because contacts are less frequent.
-Thus, reduced replication results in higher delay which cloaks that statistical bias.
+This decrease, which is minimal and statistically not important, is attributed to the statistical bias due to the lower delivery rate.